The Garden in June 2018

 I think they enjoyed the company of the vibrant Alchemilla mollis.

-A number of other Roses are blossoming, including yellow Pilgrim, red Paul’s Scarlet and lilac Blue Moon:
+A number of Roses are blossoming, including yellow Pilgrim, red Paul’s Scarlet and lilac Blue Moon:

 Rosa glauca is covered in tiny pink stars: